Floppy disk controller: History

 The first FDC implemented as a special purpose integrated circuit is the Western Digital FD1771 announced on 19 July 1976.
 The initial design supported a single format and required additional circuitry but over time, as a family, the design became multi-sourced and evolved to support many formats and minimize external circuitry.

 The NEC μPD765 was announced in 1978 and in 1979 NEC introduced the μPD72068, which was software compatible with the μPD765, incorporating a Digital PLL.
 The μPD765 became a quasi-industry standard when it was adopted in the original IBM PC (1981); the FDC was physically located on its own adapter card along with support circuitry.
 Other vendors such as Intel produced compatible parts.
 This design evolved over time into a family offering an almost complete FDC on a chip.

 As of March 1986, Sharp had commercialized the FDC LH0110.

-In early 1987, Intel introduced the 82072 CHMOS High Integrated Floppy Disk Controller for use in industry standard PC computers.
+In early 1987, Intel introduced the 82072 CHMOS Highly Integrated Floppy Disk Controller for use in industry standard PC computers.

 The Intel 82078 series Floppy Disk Controller supports industry standard 82077AA/SL series Floppy Disk Controller.
 They were available for USD $4-$6 a piece in 1000-unit quantities depending upon these versions.